nextflow-io/nextflow/docs/config.rst

 ``$HOME/.nextflow/config``.

-When more than one on the above files exist they are merged, so that the settings in the first override the same ones that may appear in the second one.
+When more than one on the above files exist they are merged, so that the settings in the first override the same ones that may appear in the second one, and so on.

 The default config file search mechanism can be extended proving an extra configuration file by using the command line option ``-c <config file>``.